-Officers of the Company must certify to the Trustee in writing, on or before a date not more than 120 days after the end of each fiscal year, that a review has been conducted of the activities of the Company and its Restricted Subsidiaries' performance under the Indenture and that the Company and its Restricted Subsidiaries have fulfilled all obligations thereunder, or, if there has been a default in the fulfillment of any such obligation, specifying each such default and the nature and status thereof.
+Officers of the Company must certify to the Trustee in writing, on or before a date not more than 120 days after the end of each fiscal year, that a review has been conducted of the activities of the Company and its Restricted Subsidiaries and the Company's and its Restricted Subsidiaries' performance under the Indenture and that the Company and its Restricted Subsidiaries have fulfilled all obligations thereunder, or, if there has been a default in the fulfillment of any such obligation, specifying each such default and the nature and status thereof.
 The Company will also be obligated to notify the Trustee in writing of any default or defaults in the performance of any covenants or agreements under the Indenture.
 See "- Certain Covenants - Provision of Financial Statements and Reports."

-The Trustee and the Agents are not obliged to take any actions to ascertain whether any Event of Default or Default has occurred or is continuing and will not be responsible to Holders or any other person for any loss arising from any failure by it to do so, and, each of the Trustee and the Agents may assume that no Event of Default or Default has occurred and that the Issuer or the Company is performing all its obligations under the Indenture and the Notes unless the Trustee or any Agent, as the case may be, has received written notice of the occurrence of such event or facts establishing that the Issuer or the Company is not performing all of its obligations under the Indenture and the Notes and specifying each default and the nature and status thereof.
+The Trustee and the Agents are not obliged to take any actions to ascertain whether any Event of Default or Default has occurred or is continuing and will not be responsible to Holders or any other person for any loss arising from any failure by it to do so, and, each of the Trustee and the Agents may assume that no such event has occurred and that the Issuer or the Company is performing all its obligations under the Indenture and the Notes unless the Trustee or any Agent, as the case may be, has received written notice of the occurrence of such event or facts establishing that the Issuer or the Company is not performing all of its obligations under the Indenture and the Notes under the Indenture and the Notes and specifying each default and the nature and status thereof.
 The Trustee and the Agents are entitled to conclusively rely, without liability, on any Opinion of Counsel or Officers' Certificate regarding whether an Event of Default or Default has occurred.